richabhute/seng411a2/README.md

 # SENG411 Assignment 2
-By Paria Naghavi and Sharon Umute
+By Paria Naghavi and Sharon Umute.
 Used and Editted by Richa Bhute and Mona Soleimanieh

 You can view the experiment at: "https://richabhute.github.io/seng411a2/"